drinking tap water

 Best Filter Water Bottle

-The Lifestraw Go Water Filter Bottle has a 22-ounce capacity, it has a two-stage carbon filter that lasts for 100 liters of water and a membrane microfilter that lasts up to 4,000 liters of water.
+The LifeStraw Go Water Filter Bottle has a 22-ounce capacity, it has a two-stage carbon filter that lasts for 100 liters of water and a membrane microfilter that lasts up to 4,000 liters of water.
 The bottle itself is reusable, extremely durable, and BPA-free.

 Travel Healthy and Drink 2 Litres of Water per Day